Like making winter my bitch.

 And there was one sport I cherished that had everything to do with winter.

 I downhill skied from the time I was 12 until I was a young adult.

 I was lucky enough to have a pass for a few seasons and skis so that I could perfect my hobby.

 I would ski five times a week at my “peak” which was in high school.

 Yes, I peaked in high school.

-From how it made my body look to the amazing friends I skied with to the amazingly greasy ski lodge french fries.
+From how it made my body look to the amazing friends I skied with amazingly greasy ski lodge french fries.

-So I maybe skied once to twice a year if that.
+So I might have skied once to twice a year if that.